-Graetz’s appointment in Breslau, while prestigious, was a governmental “Honoris Causa” rather than a full academic appointment.
+While prestigious, Graetz’s appointment in Breslau was a governmental “Honoris Causa” rather than a full academic appointment.
 Additionally, there were individuals appointed to positions in fields such as Middle Eastern studies, linguistics, philosophy, and ancient history, who, while not formally recognized in Jewish Studies, dedicated significant time and effort to the pursuit of Jewish scholarship as a secondary focus, believing that it is possible to wear two hats.
 Eugen Täubler served as a professor in Heidelberg, but for the history of the ancient world; Freudenthal was a part-time professor, and that, too, in general philosophy; Eduard Mahler lectured in Budapest, but always on general topics, and remained outside the academic camp; Julius Guttmann who is here now at the Hebrew University was a Privatdozent, but, again, only in general philosophy; Israel Levy from Paris also lectured at the Sorbonne on Talmudic literature, but it seems to have been on an occasional basis.
 And so on, over and over again, and I do not need to be like a peddler who goes on listing known things.
 Despite the ambitions of Jewish scholars in Europe to excel and gain official recognition, they often found themselves marginalized.
 The enduring sentiment of being “not reckoned among the nations” remained, and the researchers continued to “wrap themselves in borrowed cloaks.”

 Jewish Studies within universities and institutions of higher education were often relegated to secondary status compared to other disciplines, at least institutionally and academically.
 Organizational structures, scientific frameworks, and academic theological-political considerations frequently marginalized Jewish Studies, positioning them as ancillary pursuits rather than central academic endeavors.
 These facts are important for understanding the historical context.

 One might conclude that the enduring interest in Judaism spans throughout history, intricately woven into the fabric of Western culture and the study of its development.
-From the scholars of ancient Greece and Rome to the church fathers, interpreters of the Bible in Charlemagne’s court, medieval scholastics, humanists and reformers of the late Middle Ages and the Renaissance, philosophers, deists, and encyclopedists of the eighteenth-century, the influence of Judaism is profound and far-reaching.
+From the scholars of ancient Greece and Rome to the church fathers, interpreters of the Bible in Charlemagne’s court, medieval scholastics, humanists and reformers of the late Middle Ages and the Renaissance, philosophers, deists, and encyclopedists of the eighteenth century, the influence of Judaism is profound and far-reaching.
 This interest persists through the works of Fichte and Hegel, Matthew Arnold and Max Weber, and continues to flourish, even to the point of explosion, in our contemporary era.
 The common thread running through all these stages of development is the notion that, in a sense, “Israel is primary and Jacob is secondary to it” (Berakhot 13a), meaning, throughout history, the interest in Judaism has been fueled by various motives, all of which were of secondary importance for the proper understanding of Judaism.
 Among these motives were:

-(a) The theological motive, which seeks to advance or encourage polemical objectives or to formulate certain knowledge as a means to religious conversion.
+(a) The theological motive seeks to advance or encourage polemical objectives or to formulate certain knowledge as a means to religious conversion.
 Hebraica veritas, the original Hebrew Bible, has constantly served as a theological and not as a cultural resource.
 This dynamic is evident across the ages, unfolding before us as a constant theme: from the disputes of figures like Justin Martyr to Roger Bacon in the thirteenth century, who – with a fervent and strange pathos – contended that the illumination of wisdom (Sapientia) would wield greater influence than coercion and persecution; the renowned Reuchlin who advocated for the study of Hebrew “for the sake of God and the Christian faith”; Eisenmenger who delved into Judaism not for enlightenment, but to expose what he perceived as its malevolence and ignominy; and up to contemporary times, where we see that a significant portion of theological research (Religionsgeschichtliche) remains entangled in this theological framework, whether overtly or covertly.